The Best Pets for Toddlers Skip to main content

 Hamsters or Other Small Rodents

 Toddlers are at a stage where they are exploring and learning, which could cause them to mishandle an animal or accidentally hurt it.
 If the animal you want to choose will belong to your toddler, you want to get a small animal that will live in a cage for most of the time.
 Small animals like hamsters may be ideal.
 They are small and docile, making them good pets for children.
 They live in cages and therefore will not be running around the home, which would make it more difficult for your child to accidentally hurt them.
 Be careful, as some small rodents can bite.
 Some little animals will be more tamed than others, depending on their upbringing and genetics.
-Keep in mind that there are maintenance responsibilities and costs that come with buying a rodent, so even if the little pet belongs to your toddler, you will still need to look after it.
+Keep in mind that there are maintenance responsibilities and costs that come with buying a rodent, so even if the little pet belongs to your toddler, you will still need to look after it, including considering pet insurance for pre-existing conditions.

 Fish